 My current position is at the Donald Danforth Plant Science Center under the direction of Dr. Christopher Topp.
 I am working on abiotic stress tolerance in pennycress.
-The goal of my research is to understand the mechanisms behind nutrient uptake and identify targets to facilitate breeding efforts for improved nutrient acquisition.
+The goal of my research program is to understand the mechanisms behind nutrient uptake and identify targets to facilitate breeding efforts for improved nutrient acquisition.

 Nutrient uptake kinetics